How does notable fashion designer and triathlete Dennis Lustico start his day?

 I’m doing this ritual that I was able to program into my morning routine during the course of my training: prepare a quick breakfast, prepare a protein shake, fix my gym or swim bag (depends on what the day’s training will be) while watching news, wash and brush, walk the dog, then off I go.

-What necessary food or supplements do you usually take before or during a training session in order to sustain your energy?
+What necessary food or supplements do you usually take before or during training in order to sustain your energy?